A new approach to help those with mental illness

 What is Psychiatric Recovery?

-Psychiatric recovery focuses on strengthening abilities and assisting individuals identify and achieve personal, social, educational and vocational goals, allowing them to achieve their fullest potential.
-Recovery Innovations, Inc (a peer-run agency) defines recovery as “Remembering who you are and using your strengths to become all that you were meant to be” (Ashcraft, L., Zeeb, M. & Martin, C. 2007).
+When I first learned about “Recovery” in terms of mental illness, I learned that it wasn’t like recovering from a cold or other passing illness.
+The majority of mental health professionals speak of “recovery” in terms of recovering of one’s life after diagnosis, not necessarily healing from the illness.
+Initially when I learned about psychiatric recovery, embraced it because it focuses on strengthening abilities and assisting individuals identify and achieve personal, social, educational and vocational goals, allowing them to achieve their fullest potential.
+“Remembering who you are and using your strengths to become all that you were meant to be” (Ashcraft, L., Zeeb, M. & Martin, C. 2007).

 How is it possible?

 Recovery is possible for anyone with a psychiatric diagnosis when they have the proper medical and psychosocial support.

 Finding a doctor who recognizes that symptoms of mental illness are caused by biotoxins in the blood stream which agitate the brain and central nervous system is the first step.
 Identifying the biotoxins and appropriately treating it is crucial to getting appropriate medical attention.

 Psychiatric services based on the Recovery Model are essential.
 Recognizing that while counseling and medicine are part of recovery, Recovery happens when all aspects of the Recovery Model are in place.